aklump/taskcamp_objects/docs/source/feature.md

 Any string of text that begins with `http://` through to the first whitespace.
 All URLS are available as a _unique_ array, in the order they appear in the text.

 ### Todos
 All todo items will be copied into and are available as a Priority List whose title and description inherit those of the Feature.
-See also [Todos](todo.html), [Priority Lists](priority_list.html).
+See also [Todos](todo.html), [Priorities](priorities.html).

 ### Files
 A list of file paths preceeded by a header of `Files`, e.g.